Unboxing LLMs > loading...

 “JEPA doesn’t predict the world but rather predicts in latent space.
 The predictor takes latent embeddings and forecasts future latent embeddings.”

-One of JEPA’s most powerful capabilities is its approach to inference-time optimization in latent space:
+Perhaps JEPA’s most compelling feature is its ability to refine actions at the moment of decision using inference-time optimization in latent space:

 Approach Prediction Space Action Selection Computational Efficiency Adaptability

-JEPA Latent space Inference-time optimization High (prediction in low-dimensional space) High (dynamic optimization)
+JEPA Latent space Inference-time optimization High (predicts low-dim embeddings) High (dynamic opt.)

-Behavioral Cloning N/A (direct mapping) Fixed policy Very high (direct mapping) Low (no adaptation)
+Behavioral Cloning N/A (direct mapping) Fixed policy Very high (simple lookup) Low (brittle mimicry)

-Standard RL Value/Policy space Fixed policy Medium (requires extensive training) Medium (limited to trained scenarios)
+Standard RL (Model-Free) Value/Policy space Fixed policy (post-training) Medium (needs vast training) Medium (within learned distribution)

-Model Predictive Control Observation space Optimization-based Low (prediction in high-dimensional space) High (dynamic optimization)
+Model Predictive Control (MPC) Observation space Optimization-based Low (predicts high-dim observations) High (dynamic opt.)

-Generative World Models Pixel/observation space Various Very low (generating full observations) Medium to high
+Generative World Models Pixel/observation space Various (often planning) Very low (generates full observations) Medium to high

 6. System Architecture and Information Flow

-1. Perception Pathway: World → Encoder → Latent State
+1. Perception: World → Encoder → Latent State (Distilling reality)

-2. Prediction Pathway: Latent State → Predictor → Future Latent State
+2. Prediction: Latent State → Predictor → Future Latent State (Imagining consequences)

-3. Evaluation Pathway: Latent State(s) → Cost Module → Energy/Cost Value
+3. Evaluation: Latent State(s) → Cost Module → Cost Signal (Judging futures)

-4. Action Selection Pathway: Latent State + Cost Feedback → Actor → Action
+4. Action: Latent State + Cost → Actor/Optimizer → Action (Choosing based on judgment)

-5. Feedback Loop: Action → World → New Observation → Updated Latent State
+5. Feedback: Action → World → New Observation → Updated Latent State (Closing the loop)

 6.1 Mode-1 vs Mode-2 Operation